TheNoobDucky/Daz-Package-Manager/Readme.md

 # Daz Package Mananger

-## * Warning: If you save scene after removing the virtual folder that contains texture files the scene currently points to it, daz will save it as absolute path.
-This will make the scene only able to load correctly when the virtual folder is added as a base directory.
-The file will become non portable.
-This issue can be avoided by not saving the file while the virtual folder is removed.
+## Warning: After opening a scene using Virtual folder, removing the virtual folder as base directory and then save scene will cause daz to save texture maps as absolute path.
+This will cause error when opening the scene if you delete the virtual folder or open it on another computer.
+Saving the file again while having the virtual file added will fix the issue.

 ## Introduction
 This program is intended to solve the problem of super slow character load when a large number of morphs are installed.